ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 We'll use an Ubuntu VM but any OS allowing the install of the necessary items would work.<br>
 You can deploy a VM [from an ISO](https://docs.ovh.com/gb/en/private-cloud/deploying-a-virtual-machine/) or [from an OVF template](https://docs.ovh.com/gb/en/private-cloud/applying-ovh-template/).<br>

-Make sure the VM is set on the VLAN that will be used for the Tanzu clusters (VLAN13 in our case).
+Make sure the VM is set on the VLAN that will be used for the Tanzu clusters (VLAN13 in our case).<br>
 ![](images/en04bootvlan.png){.thumbnail}